The top four voter getters were Michael Kreun, John Strobel, Amy Wheaton and Marilynn Forsberg. They will start four year terms in January.

 In 2017, residents in the Spring Lake Park School District will elect four board members to serve four-year terms.
-The candidates are:
+To watch a candidate debate click here.

 About: Steve Aalund is running for School Board for the Spring Lake Park District.
 He has worked at a Blaine manufacturing company for over 33 years.
 His work brought him to Scotland and Mexico, where he was responsible for starting up international plants.
 He is married with 2 elementary aged children.
 He and his family moved to Spring Lake Park when his oldest was starting Kindergarten.
 They chose the Spring Lake Park district due to the unique learning opportunities.
 His kids have flourished with the excellent education they have received.
 His wife has been teaching for 22 years and his kids are active in a variety of sports.
 If he’s not coaching his son’s baseball or football teams, he’s cheering on his daughter’s softball team.
 He leaves the hockey coaching up to those who can skate, but is always willing to take on the role as manager.
 He has enjoyed getting to know the people in the community and is looking forward to being an active member of the Spring Lake Park School Board.